StickK

-stickK.com is an American internet company that enables users to make commitment contracts in order to reach their personal goals.
+stickK.com, LLC is an American internet company that enables users to make commitment contracts in order to reach their personal goals.

 Service

 stickK users set up a "commitment contract", a commitment device where they agree to achieve a certain goal, such as losing weight, exercising more, quitting smoking, or conserving energy.
 They sign a legally binding contract that will send their money to third parties, including either individuals (referred to as "Friend or Foe") or a number of organizations and charities.
 If users pick "Charity" as a recipient of their forfeited money, stickK selects the charity for the user.
 Users can also pick a specific organization whose views they oppose referred to as "anti-charities".

 The site also allows for referees—people selected by the user to help monitor the progress of their contract.
 When a user submits a report to the website, the referee is asked to confirm the accuracy of the report.
 Users are also allowed to designate other users and friends.
 Such people, known as supporters, receive emails about the users' progress.